dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-Both `startLoading` and `stopLoading` methods will be registered as event listeners on `TaskListComponent`.
+`SlimLoadingBarService` contains two methods that we will use: `start`, which starts the loading bar; and `complete`, which ends the loading indicator.
+These methods will be registered as event listeners on `TaskListComponent`.
 We still didn't create event emitters in this component, but we can configure the listeners in advance.
 Let's open `src/app/app.component.html` and edit like this:

 {% highlight html %}
 <app-nav-bar></app-nav-bar>